MuhammadIktear/Job-Portal-Backend/README.md

-Problem statement and Solution Approach for AI-Powered Job Recruitment & Skill Matching Our core ambition is to automate resume screening, remove hiring bias, predict career growth, and enable smart job matching.
+Problem statement and Solution Approach for AI-Powered Job Recruitment & Skill Matching:

+Our core ambition is to automate resume screening, remove hiring bias, predict career growth, and enable smart job matching.
 We achieve this by extracting skills from both user resumes/CVs and job post descriptions.
 This allows us to perform job recommendations using cosine similarity, ensuring a more accurate and personalized matching process.

 Here's a breakdown of the problems we address and our solution approach: